I beg to move,

 Instead of participating in face-to-face talks, the Palestinian Authority have chosen to pursue unilateral measures in the international arena, but unilateralism is the rejection of the peace process, not a means to revive it.
 Worse yet, the Palestinians remain divided, with fierce internal rivalry between Hamas and Fatah.
 Following the recent cancellation of the long overdue local elections, it does not seem that the two camps will come together anytime soon.

 My hon.
-Friend highlights two essential, beautifully simple truths: that there must be mutual recognition and there must be direct talks.
+Friend highlights two essential, beautifully simple truths: there must be mutual recognition and there must be direct talks.
 Without those, the process cannot move forward.
 I hope that in this landmark time, the call from us all, with one voice, is to urge both sides to come together again to take up talks.

 As the engineers of the Balfour declaration, it is even more important for our country to work with both parties to return to the peace talks.
 Therefore, I ask the Minister what recent discussions he has had with his Israeli and Palestinian counterparts on the return to direct negotiations, and what the prospects are for the resumption of peace talks without preconditions.

 The Palestinian people deserve to live their lives in peace and prosperity.
-As I said previously, during my time in the west bank, I visited the remarkable new city of Rawabi, which offers up such hope for a better future.
+As I said during my time in the west bank, I visited the remarkable new city of Rawabi, which offers up such hope for a better future.
 Very recently—during the summer in fact—new partnerships have been coming forward.
 At the Hebrew University of Jerusalem, two new programmes are bringing Israelis and Palestinians together.
 The lead professor said:

 “As a leading academic and research institution, we are committed to advancing science for the benefit of all people.
 Through this new partnership with the British government, Palestinian graduate students are already contributing to world-leading research at the Hebrew University, and we are delighted to have them with us.
 This program not only advances science, but through it sends a message of hope and friendship, and of the importance of working together to find solutions that improve the health of our communities.”